Skip to main content

 If there has been a potential academic integrity breach, this is what you can expect to happen.

-1. Your teacher, assessor or exam supervisor will report the potential breach to your head teacher or course coordinator.
+• If your teacher, assessor or exam supervisor thinks there’s been a breach, they’ll report it to your head teacher or course coordinator.

 We’re here to help